Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Ergodicity of SDEs driven by fBm

-If moment bounds for the Jacobian $J_{0,t}^s$ are available, as in \cite{Hair:Pill:10}, we can proceed via a stochastic control argument using a Bismut-Elworthy-Li type formula \cite{Xuemei} to show that that $\CQ \psi(z,w)$ is actually differentiable in $z$.
-Since we do not assume this, we will combine this with a cutoff argument adapted from \cite{Hair:Ohas:07}.
+If moment bounds for the Jacobian $J_{0,t}^s$ are available, as in \cite{HairPill10}, we can proceed via a stochastic control argument using a Bismut--Elworthy--Li type formula~\cite{Xuemei} to show that that $\CQ\psi(z,w)$ is actually differentiable in $z$.
+Since we do not assume this, we will combine this with a cutoff argument adapted from~\cite{HairOhas07}.